Management of Secondary Contacts Direction (No. 3)

 Requirements for quarantine

-Notes: a secondary contact who has relocated to another premises before being made aware that a member of their household is a close contact is required to quarantine under this Direction if they were residing with the close contact on the day that person last had close contact with the diagnosed person.
+Note: a secondary contact who is required to quarantine who has relocated to another premises before being made aware that a member of their household is a close contact is required to quarantine under this Direction if they were residing with the close contact on the day that person last had close contact with the diagnosed person.
+If there is no quarantine requirement then the person will not be required to quarantine at the alternative premises.

 If requested by an emergency officer (public health) or a contact tracing officer, a secondary contact must: